 Publishing Policy and Publication Ethics

-The Editorial Board of the journal "Electrical Engineering & Electromechanics", published by National Technical University" Kharkiv Polytechnic Institute" supports a certain level of requirements for selection and accepting of the articles submitted by authors.
-These rules are determined by the scientific fields covered in the journal.
-They are regulated by the Certificate of State Registration, and quality standards of scientific paper and its presentation adopted in the scientific community.
+The Editorial Board of the journal "Electrical Engineering & Electromechanics", published by National Technical University" Kharkiv Polytechnic Institute" jointly with Аnatolii Pidhornyi Institute of Power Machines and Systems of NAS of Ukraine (IEMS of NAS of Ukraine) supports a certain level of requirements for selection and accepting of the articles submitted by authors.
+These requirements are determined by the scientific areas of the journal, which correspond to its sections, and the quality standards of scientific works accepted in the scientific community.

 Drawing up the items of the publication ethics policy of the journal "Electrical Engineering & Electromechanics" Editors followed the recommendations of Committee on Publication Ethics (COPE) and the experience of foreign professional associations and other Ukrainian and foreign research institutions and publishers.